Deep Nonparametric Regression on Approximate Manifolds: Non-Asymptotic Error Bounds with Polynomial Prefactors: Preliminaries

 Different from multilayer perceptrons, a general feedforward neural network may not be fully connected.
 For such a network, each neuron in layer $i$ may be connected to only a small subset of neurons in layer $i+1$.
 The total number of parameters $\mathcal{S}$ is reduced and the computational cost required to evaluate the network will also be reduced.

-Though our discussion focuses on multi-layer perceptron due to its simplicity, our theoretical results are valid for general feedforward neural networks.
+Though our discussion focuses on multi-layer perceptrons due to their simplicity, our theoretical results are valid for general feedforward neural networks.
 Moreover, our results for ReLU networks can be extended to networks with piecewise-linear activation functions without further difficulty, based on the approximation results \citep{yarotsky2017error} and the VC-dimension bounds \citep{bartlett2019nearly} for piecewise linear neural networks.